 While effective treatment and pain management can be a collaboration of experts from various disciplines, we believe the patient is the most important member of the care team.
 We make every effort to create a close partnership with our patients based on trust and open communication to help them achieve their treatment and recovery goals.

-One recent example is the O-arm® Intra-operative Imaging System used by orthopedic surgeons and neurosurgeons during minimally invasive and traditional spinal procedures.
-This complete, multi-dimensional imaging and navigational system gives the doctor better, wider, real-time views of the surgical field during complex and delicate spine procedures.
+The O-arm® Intra-operative Imaging System is used by orthopedic surgeons and neurosurgeons during minimally invasive and traditional spinal surgeries.
+This sophisticated, multi-dimensional imaging and navigational system gives the doctor better, wider, real-time views of the surgical field during complex and delicate spine procedures.
 With this vital tool, our surgeons can operate with even greater precision.
+This surgical suite is also equipped with a Jackson Spinal Table, the most advanced technology today for safely and efficiently positioning patients for delicate spinal operations.

 Minimally invasive surgery and other treatments options are also available and offer: